 Leaders of all three school districts that overlap the Bears’ proposed development site have been vocal in their resistance to a new TIF district, Gillespie said.

 “It puts school districts and other taxing bodies in a bind, because they’re not getting any of the additional revenue,” Gillespie said.
 “And what’s being proposed in the area would bring a lot of new residents.”

 State senator Gillespie has been working with local school district officials on a bill designed to crack down on the use of TIF by sharpening requirements for the creation of new districts and making the districts sunset sooner.
 Many local school leaders still have a hangover from a 1989 TIF district that was created to lure Sears to nearby Hoffman Estates and that sapped money from schools and other taxing bodies.

 If Gillespie’s bill becomes law before the Bears negotiate a deal with Arlington Heights, the village would have to work harder to prove the Arlington International Racecourse area is “blighted” and would be unlikely to see development without public financing.

-Want more stories like this?
-Sign up to receive Point of Information, a free newsletter bringing you the latest Illinois and Chicago political news from solutions reporter Alex Nitkin.
+A free weekly newsletter bringing you a behind-the-scenes look into the machinations of Chicago and Illinois government from solutions reporter Alex Nitkin.
 Delivered weekly on Wednesday mornings.